Netcracker/DRNavigator/README.md

       openssl x509 -req -days 730 -CA ca.crt -CAkey ca.key -CAcreateserial -out site-manager-tls.crt -extensions v3_req -extfile server.conf
     ```

-3. Create CRD `sitemanagers.netcracker.com` and ValidatingWebhookConfiguration `site-manager-crd-validating-webhook-configuration`:
+3. Create CustomResourceDefinition `sitemanagers.netcracker.com` and ValidatingWebhookConfiguration `site-manager-crd-validating-webhook-configuration` from [file](./manifests/crd-sitemanager.yaml) as it will be described below.

     **Important**: You can skip this part, if you add `crd.install=true` to helm installation.

     3.1.
-In case of integration with cert-manager, add the following annotation in CRD and ValidatingWebhookConfiguration, which helps to update caBundle in theirs webhook:
+In case of integration with cert-manager, add the following annotation in CustomResourceDefinition and ValidatingWebhookConfiguration templates, which helps to update caBundle in theirs webhook:

     ```yaml
     apiVersion: apiextensions.k8s.io/v1